Restore

 Step 5: Apply missing environmental settings

 If not already done, please install Elasticsearch now (if you want to use it).
-Follow Step 3: Connect Zammad to reconfigure your installation for Elasticsearch use and rebuild the search index.
+Follow Step 3: Connecting Zammad with Elasticsearch to reconfigure your installation for Elasticsearch use and rebuild the search index.

 You are now ready to continue your work.
 The rebuild of your search index can safely run during your work, but will cause a degraded search performance and may lead to temporarily not found data.